Aino Karppinen: International play

 Karppinen was a member of the Finnish national under-18 ice hockey team during the 2015–16 international season, which culminated with her participation in the 2016 IIHF World Women's U18 Championship.
 At the World U18 Championship, Karppinen was Finland’s highest scoring defenseman, recording three points (1+2) in five games.

 At the senior level, Karppinen has appeared with the Finnish national team at various tournaments in the 2018–19 and 2019–20 international seasons, including three of the four tournaments comprising the 2019–20 Women's Euro Hockey Tour.
 She participated in the national team training camp in preparation for the 2020 IIHF World Women's Championship but was not selected to the final roster.
 The 2021 IIHF Women's World Championship was her World Championship debut.
-She was the first Rovaniemi-born product of the RoKi youth system to be selected to the Finnish women's national team.
+She was the first Rovaniemi-born product of the RoKi youth system and third woman from Finnish Lapland to be selected to the Finnish national team.